Background Suppression in Quantum Sensing of Dark Matter via Collective Entangled-State Projection: Dark matter and noise model

 With noise effects, the state of the system is not pure anymore, and we need to describe it by the density matrix $\rho(t)$.
 The time evolution of the density matrix with noise effects is described by the Lindblad equation as:

-where $D_i[\rho]$ operators describe the noise effects.
+where $D_i[\rho]$ are Lindblad superoperators describing the noise effects.
 See Appendix~\ref{sec:appendix_Lindblad} for a brief review of the Lindblad equation.
 For the noise effects, we consider the excitation, amplitude damping, and dephasing effects of qubits.
-They are described by the following Lindblad operators, $D_0$, $D_1$, and $D_2$, respectively:
+They are described by the following Lindblad superoperators, $D_0$, $D_1$, and $D_2$, respectively:

 where $\Gamma_{0,1,2}$ are the rates of each effect, and $\sigma_i^{\pm} \equiv \frac{1}{2}( \sigma_i^X\pm i \sigma_i^Y)$ so that $\sigma_i^-=\ketbra{1}{0}_i$ and $\sigma_i^+=\ketbra{0}{1}_i$.
 Here, for simplicity, we assume that the rates are the same for all qubits.
 The excitation noise, $D_0$, given by Eq.~\eqref{eq:ex} describes the background excitation of qubits from the ground state to the excited state, which mimics the DM signal, and the deexcitation noise, $D_1$, given by Eq.~\eqref{eq:ampdamp} describes the amplitude damping of qubits from the excited state to the ground state.
 The phase damping noise, $D_2$, together with the excitation and amplitude damping, describes the decoherence effects of qubits.
 In the following, we consider the situation where the excitation noise is much smaller than the amplitude damping and dephasing noise, $\Gamma_0 \ll \Gamma_1, \Gamma_2$, which is the case for most qubit sensors at present~\cite{Jin_2015,ibm_quantum,Piskor:2025xla,Figueroa-Romero:2024dcl}.